 Stefano Scalzo was speaking fluent universal design at the UD2021 Conference.
 In his keynote address he showcased what the Victorian Government is doing to progress universal design in state projects.
-Stefano gave practical examples of how UD has been applied in real life, to real buildings for real people.
+Stefano gave practical examples of how universal design has been applied in real life, to real buildings for real people.

 Stefano Scalzo is the Executive General Manager, Planning and Development with the Victorian Government.
-Their UD approach is based on their Universal Design Charter, which is:
+Their universal design approach is based on their Universal Design Charter, which is:

 This is not a building code compliance approach: it’s a human rights perspective and putting people first.